What Makes a Compelling Crowdfunding Video?

 A great crowdfunding video can make your project come alive whereas a poorly-done video can leave potential backers feeling confused, uninspired, and unattached to your work.

 Fractured Atlas works with artists to help you raise money in a variety of ways.
 Through our fiscal sponsorship program, we help you apply for a wider breadth of grants and receive some benefits of our status as a 501(c)(3) nonprofit.
 We also offer our members access to our crowdfunding platform to run tax-deductible crowdfunding campaigns.
 We are dedicated to helping artists support your work, and giving you the tools and strategies that you need to do so.
+Plus, we share tips and best practices, like our Ultimate Guide to Fundraising for Artists!

 So, how do you make a crowdfunding video that really gets your message across, especially if you aren’t a filmmaker?
 Here are some important tips to remember: